-Who could’ve guessed that a bunch of nerdy kids with guitars from the late ’70s/early ’80s would leave such an enduring imprint on popular music?
-But with acts like The Killers, Franz Ferdinand, The Rapture, and Hot Hot Heat aping the moves of their spastic, genre-blurring predecessors (take a bow Public Image Limited, Gang Of Four, Orange Juice, XTC, and Devo), it’s obvious that the musical era commonly referred to as New Wave had far more to it than just being those few years after punk when people danced a little better.
+Who could’ve guessed that a bunch of nerdy kids with guitars from the late ’70s and early ’80s would leave such an enduring imprint on popular music?
+But with acts like the Killers, Franz Ferdinand, the Rapture, and Hot Hot Heat aping the moves of their spastic, genre-blurring predecessors (take a bow Public Image Limited, Gang of Four, Orange Juice, XTC, and Devo), it’s obvious that the musical era commonly referred to as New Wave had far more to it than just being those few years after punk when people danced a little better.
 And from that era, one album, from one band, serves as a timeless signpost of a period where artists were not only unafraid to experiment within the idiom of the pop song, they were practically expected to.
 The band: Talking Heads.
-The album: Remain In Light.
+The album: Remain in Light.

-Bug-eyed vocalist/guitarist David Byrne, ex-Modern Lover/keyboardist/guitarist Jerry Harrison, and the husband-and-wife rhythm section of Tina Weymouth and Chris Frantz had already begun to introduce African elements into their particular brand of art school rock n’ roll with 1979’s Fear Of Music.
-But with Light, the band (along with co-producer/director-of-the-flow Brian Eno) cast their subversions of the pop form into a whole new element, forming songs out of loops (still a relatively unique approach for the time), and letting rhythm, repetition, and continuous vocal counterplay between Byrne’s distinctive yelps and the soulful contributions from backing vocalists such as Nona Hendryx steer the course.
+Bug-eyed vocalist and guitarist David Byrne, keyboardist and guitarist (and ex-Modern Lover) Jerry Harrison, and the husband-and-wife rhythm section of Tina Weymouth and Chris Frantz had already begun to introduce African elements into their particular brand of art school rock ‘n’ roll with 1979’s Fear of Music.
+But with Remain in Light, the band, along with co-producer and director-of-the-flow Brian Eno, cast their subversions of the pop form into a whole new element, forming songs out of loops (still a relatively unique approach for the time) and letting rhythm, repetition, and continuous vocal counterplay between Byrne’s distinctive yelps and the soulful contributions from backing vocalists such as Nona Hendryx steer the course.
 The results were simply magical.

 Lyrically and vocally, Byrne applied the new, forward-thinking sonic approach to his writing as well.
 Past self-referential snippets like “Artists Only” and observations of single topics (“Drugs,” “Heaven,” etc.) were eschewed in favor of evocative Burroughs-like cut-ups, and while it’s sometimes unclear what Byrne is talking about (“I’m a tumbler/Born under punches/I’m so thin”), it always seems to serve the mood cast by the music.
 Socio-political streams of consciousness seem to exist within the lyrics, perhaps most effectively on the strangely relevant “Listening Wind,” depicting the efforts of a mail-bomber, driven to his actions by “The wind in my heart/The dust in my head.”